mrowrpurr/Simp1e/README.md

 # Simplisitic

-> The simplest game engine I could think of.
+> The simplest game logic engine I could think of.